Applying to Columbia University GSAPP

 - Our program does not require that you gain the support of a faculty member before your admittance, nor do you need a supervisor’s approval before applying.

 - Do our interests align?
 If so, I’m happy to chat with all prospective students interested in understanding how to engage in topics at GSAPP, Columbia, or elsewhere.
-Be ready to share your thinking, regardless of how thoroughly formed they are or not.
+Be ready to share your thinking, regardless of how thoroughly formed they are.

 - What should you focus on in your application?
 In every program I have been part of, we have considered the application holistically–academic record, work or research experience, CV/resume, statement, etc.

 Ann Forsyth has a great blog post on Planetizen about your statement of purpose (or that section on your admissions essay).
-Presenting your interests to others (and articulating them for yourself) clearly are among one of the most useful things any person interested in graduate education can do!
+My alma mater emphasizes similar tips and tricks concerning writing your essay.
+For Ph.D. applicants, refer to the link below, as well.
+Presenting your interests to others clearly (and articulating them for yourself) is among one of the most useful things any person interested in graduate education can do!

 For PhD Applicants: